 The bowling ball has very impressive pin-carry- thanks to the extra length and powerful movements on the down lane.
 The grit pad provided with the cover stock allows for better finish and polish.

 The bowling ball inherits the high durability of the Storm ball.
-Besides, the ball comes in extremely impressive Ultramarine/Persimmon/Black color patterns.
+Additionally, the ball comes in extremely impressive Ultramarine/Persimmon/Black color patterns.
 The superb looks make it one of the most adorable ellipses in the stores and extremely elegant beast in the alley.

 |Innovative technology in core designing||Difficult to control curves|